Nyandisk/im_bored/README.md

 ## Usage

-a) Clone this repository and compile for .NET 8
+ - Clone this repository and compile for .NET 8

-b) Clone this repository and run exe inside of bin
+ - Place assets folder in executable directory (will be added soon)